Integrity and

 as early as possible every day.
 Don’t add anything to the method that you

 practice to experience your best vision.
+Whenever you remember your best ideas

-members of the tradition.
+of other members of the tradition.

 Some